nse4real/nse4real/README.md

-Previously at Shell Global Solutions, where I led the CoatHanger CDS-to-OSDU subsurface data migration programme across global assets and owned the Entitlements & Obligations (E&O) data governance workstream, the Master'ship change workstream, and the Data Readiness workstream.
+Previously at Shell Global Solutions, where I led the CoatHanger CDS-to-OSDU subsurface data migration programme across global assets and owned the Entitlements & Obligations (E&O) data governance workstream, the Mastership change workstream, and the Data Readiness workstream.

-I hold an MSc in Data Science (RGU) and MSc in Integrated Petroleum Geoscience (Aberdeen), which means I can read a well log and a Kafka offset in the same morning.
+I hold an MSc in Data Science (RGU) an MSc in Integrated Petroleum Geoscience (Aberdeen), and MSc in Petroleum Geophysics, which means I can read a well log and a Kafka offset in the same morning.

 ---